|

 family, although they secure only a single mortgage.

 Typically a 2-4 unit property.
+N Negative Amortization - An

 increase in the outstanding balance of a mortgage that